moneysmartco/frontier_generators/README.md

 model_name:
   # Use CanCanCan instead of Pundit (`pundit` by default)
   authorization: cancancan
+  # Set if object is acting as a MsCore Product. `false` by default.
+  acting_as: true
   # Do not generate factory. `false` by default.
   skip_factory: true
   # Do not generate model. `false` by default.